 "To realise that our difficulties, confusions or conflicts we all face are shared; that's been really supportive."

-From this, an informal network evolved, self-named 'NAHT Leaders for Race Equality', which provides a space for these members to come together to discuss the experiences and issues facing BAME school leaders, both within the profession and NAHT itself.
+From this, an informal network evolved, self-named 'NAHT Leaders for Race Equality', which provides a space for these members to come together to discuss the experiences and issues facing them as school leaders within NAHT and the profession more widely.

 We facilitate meetings every half term and a busy WhatsApp group that's used regularly by many members of the network.
-Other opportunities can also be shared with the network, including assisting with the Department for Education's research into the experience of BAME teachers and feeding into discussions with other sectors in the union, such as the Diversity and Inclusion group (DiG).
+Other opportunities can also be shared with the network, including assisting with the Department for Education's research into the diversity of the teaching workforce and feeding into discussions with other sectors in the union, such as the Diversity and Inclusion group (DiG).

 "Put simply: I love the group - it's the first group where I've felt I really belong."